 Twenty-six of the states, and the District of Columbia, also allow children who are not Title IV-E eligible to exit foster care into subsidized permanent homes with relatives.
 For example, in Pennsylvania’s approved State Plan, children who are not Title IV-E eligible will still be covered under the state and counties' subsidized guardianship program, known as Subsidized Permanent Legal Custodianship.
 In Michigan, immediately prior to the passage of the Fostering Connections Act, a new subsidized guardianship program was enacted, and state funding authorized, which will allow Michigan to cover non IV-E eligible children.

-Most of the thirty-three states and the District of Columbia that have been approved to take the GAP option had programs prior to the Fostering Connections Act and are simply modifying their existing programs to be able to use IV-E. Only Alabama, Arkansas, Colorado, Louisiana, Michigan, New York, Texas, and Vermont are completely new programs.
+Most of the thirty-four states and the District of Columbia that have been approved to take the GAP option had programs prior to the Fostering Connections Act and are simply modifying their existing programs to be able to use IV-E. Only Alabama, Arkansas, Colorado, Louisiana, Michigan, New York, Texas, and Vermont are completely new programs.
 However, it is worth noting that Vermont had a statutory provisions prior to the Act that did not establish a subsidized guardianship program per se, but allowed the department of social services to provide financial support after a guardianship was granted.
 The statute states: “…[T]he commissioner shall have no further duty of support or care for the child after the establishment of a permanent guardianship unless the commissioner contractually agrees in writing to that support.”

 Through a Program Instruction issued February 18, 2010, The Children’s Bureau at HHS has made clear that agencies can use the Title IV-E GAP funding for those children who were receiving guardianship assistance under state programs prior to the passage of the Fostering Connections Act, as long as those children meet the eligibility requirements of the Act.